About 60 days before a vehicle's registration expires, the N.C. Division of Motor Vehicles mails to the address on record

 After renewing the vehicle’s registration, the new registration card and sticker will be mailed within 7-10 business days.

-To renew online, the registered owner must have the vehicle’s license plate number and last five digits of the vehicle title number, both of which can be found on the renewal notice as well as the vehicle registration card.
+To renew online, the registered owner must have the vehicle’s license plate number and last five digits of the vehicle title number, both of which can be found on the renewal notice, the registration notice or an individual’s MyDMV account

 Requirements & Restrictions